isislab-unisa/KGHeartbeat/docs/index.md

 ---
 #### **Human-readable license**
 For this type of license we must access the triples of the KG to verify that there is a label understandable to the user on a triple.
-All the labels contained in the KF are recovered and then filtered using the following regex:
+All the labels contained in the KG are recovered and then filtered using the following regex:

 ```. ∗(licensed?|copyrighte?d?).∗(under|grante?d?|rights?)```